nuprl/tag-sound/gf-icfp-2018/talk/README.md

 - - -
 # QUESTIONS

+Q. you talked about a spectrum of soundness --- do you mean ``soundiness'' ?

 soundiness is a "sound up to X" statement, where X is a set of language features http://soundiness.org/ https://cacm.acm.org/magazines/2015/2/182650-in-defense-of-soundiness/fulltext

 for us we have two "soundiness" theorem: